 Bondy proposes two potential alterations to the starting lineup, one of which would replace Josh Hart with Robinson.
 That provides a twin towers approach just like Minnesota used when it made the conference finals last season with Towns alongside Rudy Gobert.
 New York would have its best rim protector and pick-and-roll defender on the court at the start of the game, and it provides a better opportunity to take Robinson out late in quarters before Indiana can start fouling him on purpose.

 Bondy’s other suggestion is to replace Hart with Miles McBride, who has the team’s best net rating in the series at plus-20.6.
-Although it creates a small backcourt, McBride is an accomplished defender who can provide help when the Pacers attack Jalen Brunson.
+Although it would create a small backcourt, McBride is an accomplished defender who can provide help when the Pacers attack Jalen Brunson.

 There’s more on the Knicks: